viamrobotics/docs/docs/components/board.md

 **average_over_ms** (int) and **samples_per_sec** (int): Together these allow for the use of AnalogSmoother.
 Specify the duration in milliseconds over which the rolling average of the input should be taken, and the sampling rate in samples per second, respectively.

 ### Digital Interrupts

 Digital interrupts are useful when your code needs to be notified immediately anytime there is a change in GPIO value.
-Contrast this with running the Get method on a GPIO pin only at specific times when you want to know its value, which you can do without configuring interrupts;
-you only need to getGPIOpin by name.
+Contrast this with running the `Get` method on a GPIO pin only at specific times when you want to know its value, which you can do without configuring interrupts; you only need to call `Get` on the name yielded by `GPIOPinByName`.

 #### Configuration